-The "green gas" used in airsoft are actually chemically closer to propane.
+The "green gas" used in airsoft is actually chemically closer to propane.
 Green gas powered airsoft guns operate by the valve-controlled release of prefilled compressed air (such as propane) mixed with silicone oil (main components for airsoft Green Gas).
 In some places, users can just purchase a large can of propane from a camping store and an external adaptor to fill a green gas airsoft gun; however, standard camping propane gas doesn't come pre-mix with silicone oil.
 If users choose to use propane gas tanks instead of airsoft green gas, they will need to occasionally add in some lubricant here and there.

 Is Airsoft Green Gas Dangerous?

 The main component of airsoft green gas is pressurized propane gas.
-At its gaseous form, the gas (propane) is non-toxic and flammable.
-Though the gas itself is not toxic, when inhaled in a large amount; it could cause the victim to suffocate; that is due to propane is a heavier gas than oxygen since it is harder to get rid of from one's lung.
+In its gaseous form, the gas (propane) is non-toxic and flammable.
+Though the gas itself is not toxic, when inhaled in a large amount; it could cause the victim to suffocate; that is due to propane being a heavier gas than oxygen since it is harder to get rid of from one's lung.
 However, note that one needs to inhale far more than a bottle of green gas to suffocate; hence user won't have to worry about suffocation when using green gas to operate your airsoft pistol.

 Since green gas bottles contain pressurized air, there are some precautions consumers should pay attention to as well.
 Though it is highly unlikely, pressurized propane bottles can explode if not treated carefully.
 Avoid storing the green gas bottle under direct sunlight, as the sunlight generates ambient heat and heat will cause gas to expand.
 The more gas the bottle has, the pressure it can build-up will be even higher, resulting in a higher chance of explosion when heat up.

-In short, just treat your bottle of green gas like any household pressurized gas products like air fresheners or hairspray.
+In short, just treat your bottle of green gas like any household pressurized gas product like air fresheners or hairspray.
 Avoid placing the bottle under direct sunlight, keep them in a cool place, and avoid placing the bottle somewhere where it will be at risk of getting dented or punctured.

 Is Green Gas Flammable?